-Completion of our clinical trials and commercialization of Neutrolin and any other product candidate require access to, or development of, facilities to manufacture sufficient supplies.
+Completion of our clinical trials and commercialization of DefenCath and any other product candidate require access to, or development of, facilities to manufacture sufficient supplies.
 All of our manufacturing processes currently are, and we expect them to continue to be, outsourced to third parties.
-Specifically, we will rely on one or more manufacturers to supply us and/or our distribution partners with commercial quantities of Neutrolin.
-If, for any reason, we become unable to rely on our current sources for the manufacture of Neutrolin or any other product candidates or for active pharmaceutical ingredient ("API"), either for clinical trials or for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacture compounds for pre-clinical, clinical, and commercial purposes.
+Specifically, we will rely on one or more manufacturers to supply us and/or our distribution partners with commercial quantities of DefenCath.
+If, for any reason, we become unable to rely on our current sources for the manufacture of DefenCath or any other product candidates or for active pharmaceutical ingredient ("API"), either for clinical trials or for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers compounds for pre-clinical, clinical, and commercial purposes.
 We may not be successful in identifying such additional or replacement third-party manufacturers, or in negotiating acceptable terms with any that we do identify.
 Such third-party manufacturers must receive FDA or applicable foreign approval before they can produce clinical material or commercial product, and any that are identified may not receive such approval or may fail to maintain such approval.
+We were recently informed by FDA that the DefenCath NDA cannot be approved in its present form, because of concerns at the third-party manufacturing facility, which must be resolved to FDA's satisfaction before the NDA can be approved.
 In addition, we may be in competition with other companies for access to these manufacturers' facilities and may be subject to delays in manufacturing if the manufacturers give other clients higher priority than they give to us.
-If we are unable to secure and maintain third-party manufacturing capacity, the development and sales of our products and our financial performance may be materially affected.
+If we are unable to secure and maintain third-party manufacturing capacity, the development and sales of our products and our financial performance may be materially adversely affected.

-Before we could begin to commercially manufacture Neutrolin or any other product candidate on our own, we must obtain regulatory approval of the manufacturing facility and process.
+Before we could begin to commercially manufacture DefenCath or any other product candidate on our own, we must obtain regulatory approval of the manufacturing facility and process.
 The manufacture of drugs for clinical and commercial purposes must comply with cGMP and applicable non-U.S. regulatory requirements.
 The cGMP requirements govern quality control and documentation policies and procedures.
 Complying with cGMP and non-U.S. regulatory requirements would require that we expend time, money, and effort in production, recordkeeping, and quality control to assure that the product meets applicable specifications and other requirements.
 We would also have to pass a pre-approval inspection prior to FDA or non-U.S. regulatory agency approval.
 Failure to pass a pre-approval inspection may significantly delay regulatory approval of our products.
 If we fail to comply with these requirements, we would be subject to possible regulatory action and may be limited in the jurisdictions in which we are permitted to sell our products.
 As a result, our business, financial condition, and results of operations could be materially adversely affected.